SyedFurqan1/Azure-Cloud-DevOps-Starter-Code/README.md

-## Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure
+ Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

-### (This section of ReadMe applies to the folder C1 - Azure Infrastructure Operations)
+### Introduction (This ReadMe applies to the folder C1 - Azure Infrastructure Operations)

-### Introduction
 This project is designed to create a Packer template and Terraform template to deploy a customizable, scalable web server in Azure.
 You can also optionally deploy a custom Azure policy using Azure CLI which will deny any deployment of indexed resources if it does not contain a tag.

 ### Dependencies